leeyngdo/Database-System-Silberschatz/ch04-intermediate-sql.md

 > **a.** When the instructor of Physics teaches the course in Math department, this tuple will not be present in the result of erroneous query.

 > **b.** Because, it is useful in some scenarios, such as Exercise 4.2 (a).
-If the creation of tuples in referenced relations that do not have any matching tuple in the referencing relation for each foreign key, it is impossible to maintain the instructors in the database who do not teach any courses.
+If the creation of tuples in referenced relations that do not have any matching tuple in the referencing relation for each foreign key is not allowed, it is impossible to maintain the instructors in the database who do not teach any courses.

 ```sql
 SELECT instructor.id, COUNT (sec_id) AS num_secs